 1.)
 It’s so easy.
-No sellotape required.
+No tape required.
 Just a few folds and a knot at the top and you have a beautifully wrapped gift.

 2.)
 It’s super quick.
-Just think of the amount of time you can save wrapping gifts in fabric next Christmas.
-No losing the end of the sellotape or misplacing the scissors saving you time and stress.
+Just think of the time you can save wrapping gifts in fabric next Christmas.
+No losing tap or misplacing scissors saving you time and stress.

 4.)
 There are lots of wrapping variations.
-If you want to get a bit more creative, the fabric can be wrapped in lots of different ways.
-A quick google “How to do a knot wrap” , will bring up lots of results including a handbag wrap and a turban wrap.
+If you want to get more creative, you can wrap the fabric in lots of different ways.
+A quick google “How to do a knot wrap?”, will bring up lots of results including a handbag wrap and a turban wrap.

 6.)
-All kinds of fabric can be used for furoshiki. you can make your own fabric wraps from fabric scraps, scarves that you already own but no longer need, scarves found in charity shops or any piece of cotton or silk fabric you think will do the job.
+You can use different fabrics for furoshiki.
+You can make your own fabric wraps from fabric scraps, scarves that you already own but no longer need, or any piece of cotton or silk fabric you think will do the job.